npiper/solveapuzzledev.parent/README.md

 ## How to use the project parent in your module, project.

-Use the following parent configuration
+Use the following parent configuration:

 ```
 <parent>